Top 10 Virtual Assistant Tools (Free + Paid)

 - 8. Microsoft 365 – Paid Productivity Suite for Virtual Assistants

-- 9. 20i – Professional Domain Name and Email for Virtual Assistants
+- 9. 20i – Professional Email Address for Business and Professional Domain Name

-- 10. LastPass – Password Manager for Virtual Assistants
+- 10. LastPass for Virtual Assistants – Best Password Manager for Small Business

 - Final Thoughts